t8dash/react-store/README.md

 let [, setState] = useState(store, false);
 ```

-Apart from a boolean, `useStore(store, shouldUpdate)` can take a function of `(nextState, prevState) => boolean` as the second parameter to filter store updates to respond to:
+Apart from a boolean, `useStore(store, shouldUpdate)` accepts a function of `(nextState, prevState) => boolean` as the second parameter to filter store updates to respond to:

 ```jsx
 let ItemCard = ({ id }) => {